ljbo82/c-cpp-gcc-builder/README.md

 ## Usage

-cpp-project-builder provides a build system intended to be used by C/C++/Assembly projects in order to build source files using a GCC-based compiler.
+cpp-project-builder provides a build system intended to be used by C/C++/Assembly projects in order to build source files using GCC-based compilers.

 > **Assumptions**
 >